ppetrovtv/pine_script_docs/source/Sessions_and_Time_Functions.rst

 colored over with grey).
-The function ``time`` returns the time of the bar in milliseconds UNIX time or NaN value if the bar is located outside the given trade session (09:30-16:00 in our example). ``time`` accepts two arguments, the first is ‘resolution’, the bars of which are needed to determine their timestamp, and the second --- ‘session specification’, which is a string that specifies the beginning and end of the trade session (in the exchange timezone).
+The function ``time`` returns the time of the bar in milliseconds UNIX time or NaN value if the bar is located outside the given trade session (09:30-16:00 in our example). ``time`` accepts two arguments, the first is 'resolution', the bars of which are needed to determine their timestamp, and the second --- 'session specification', which is a string that specifies the beginning and end of the trade session (in the exchange timezone).
 The string “0930-1600” corresponds to the trade session symbol IBM.
 Examples of trade session